Deacon: Latin Church

+Eastern Catholic Churches

+The Second Vatican Council noted that the diaconate had fallen into disuse within the Eastern Catholic Churches, and called for its restoration where this had happened.
+Deacons of the Eastern Catholic Churches cannot preside at weddings, as the wedding requires the blessing of a priest to be valid, and they can only baptize in emergencies.

 Permanent deacons

 Following the recommendations of the Second Vatican Council and the instigation of the Josephites (whose work with African Americans necessitated increased vocational opportunity for married men), in 1967 Pope Paul VI issued the motu proprio Sacrum Diaconatus Ordinem, reviving the practice of ordaining to the diaconate men who were not candidates for priestly ordination.
 These men are known as permanent deacons, in contrast to transitional deacons who were continuing their priestly formation.
 There is no sacramental difference between the two, however, as there is only one order of deacons.

 The permanent diaconate can be conferred on single men 25 or older, and on married men 35 or older, but an older age can be required by the episcopal conference.
 A married candidate for the permanent diaconate must have the written consent of his wife.

 If a married deacon is widowed, he must maintain the celibate state.
 Under some very rare circumstances, however, deacons who have been widowed can receive permission to remarry.
 This is most commonly done when the deacon is left as a single father.
 In some cases, a widowed deacon will seek priestly ordination, especially if his children are grown.

 The period of formation to the permanent diaconate varies from diocese to diocese as determined by the local ordinary, but it usually entails a period of prayerful preparation and several years of study.
 Diaconal candidates receive instruction in philosophy, theology, study of the Bible, homiletics, sacramental studies, evangelization, ecclesiology, counseling, and pastoral care and ministry before ordination.

 They may be assigned to work in a parish by the diocesan bishop, where they are under the supervision of the parish priests, or in diocesan ministries.
 Unlike most clerics, permanent deacons who also have a secular profession have no right to receive a salary for their ministry, but many dioceses opt to remunerate them anyway.